MicroCODEIncorporated/MicroCODE-WebApp/README.md

-# MITxPRO-BadBankCapstone
+# MicroCODE's Website (www.mcode.com)
-A 5th refactoring of the Bad Bank App, moving it into three (3) Docker Containers all running in a Cloud VM.
+A refactoring of our website, moving it into three (3) Docker Containers all running in a Cloud VM.

     * Frontend - the Web Browser Client
     * Backend - the Cloud based Server